 It means listening and helping rather than just preaching.

-Without relationships that are built within the church, preaching will be become less and less important.
+With relationships that are built within the church, preaching will be become less and less important.

-This is because there will always be a better sermon somewhere on a mobile phone, on the internet, or on a DVD.
+This is because there will always be a better sermon somewhere on a mobile phone, on the internet.

 Music will no longer play a crucial role.